Here are the details of how to get from Madrid to Caceres by various forms of transport.

 Visiting from Lisbon

 There are two direct buses per day from Lisbon to Caceres (and vice versa).
 The journey takes about five hours and costs around 30 euros.
-Book Bus Tickets
+It's easy to book Bus Tickets online.

 What Happened to the Train?